microsoft/Kusto-Query-Language/doc/current-principalfunction.md

 ---
 title: current_principal() - Azure Data Explorer
-description: This article describes current_principal() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 12/10/2019
+description: Learn how to use the current_principal() function to return the name of the principal running the query. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
 zone_pivot_groups: kql-flavors
 ---